anicholakos/complete_fxos_tutorial/source/episode04.rst

 This will bring up a submission page where you will now need to provide various little pieces of information, some of which you would have ideally already prepared.

 * We need to select the Firefox OS App as shown below.
 I had mentioned that the Firefox Marketplace is a unified marketplace for applications in the Firefox ecosystem (add-ons, Firefox for Android, Firefox OS apps), so you need to tell what kind of app you are submitting.
-Hence in our case, it is the Firefox OS.
+Hence, in our case, it is the Firefox OS.
 Go ahead and select that.

 .. image:: illustrations/episode04/appsubmission1.png
-   :alt: Submit an App
+   :alt: Submit an app
    :height: 350px

 * Below that you will find two tabs.
 One for "Hosted" and the other for "Packaged".
-Since we are submitting a Packaged App, select that tab.
+Since we are submitting a packaged app, select that tab.
 You should see something like the screen below:

 .. image:: illustrations/episode04/appsubmission2.png
    :alt: Hosted/Packaged App
    :height: 80px

 * Click on Select a file button and this will bring up a File Dialog.
-Go ahead and select the ZIP file that you generated in step 2.
+Go ahead and select the ZIP file that you generated earlier.
 * The file will get uploaded and you should see a progress bar that indicates that it is getting uploaded.
 * Finally when it is all uploaded, the Marketplace will start validating your ZIP file i.e. checking the manifest, any code violations, icons, etc.
 * If there is a problem with the ZIP file contents, then a validation error will be shown.
 * If the ZIP file validation is successful, you will get a positive validation message.
 * Then click on the Continue button as shown below to proceed with filling out the rest of the information for your application.

 .. image:: illustrations/episode04/continue1.png
    :alt: Continue Button